fahmiidris007/go-on-store/README.md

 # BE Go Lang Online Store

-RESTful API for an online store built with Go, Gin framework, Gorm and MySQL database.
+RESTful API for an online store built with Go, Gin framework, Gorm and MySQL database, also applying clean architecture.
 It provides endpoints for managing users, products, categories, carts, and transactions.

 ### RESTful API Design